ucscode/simple-classes/README.md

 # simple-classes
-A list of PHP classes created to make any project development easy
+A list of PHP class files created to make any project development easier

 Copyright (c) by UCSCODE